 The Spiral Thighplasty

 There is another newer variety of thigh surgery which is known as spiral thighplasty.
-In this procedure, a Surgeon mainly targets the inner, outer, front and back of thigh.
+In this procedure, a Surgeon mainly targets the inner, outer, front and back of the thigh.
 The incision for a spiral thighplasty surgery is often introduced below the buttock fold.
-It then extends up to the junction between thigh and pubic area.
+It then extends up to the junction between the thigh and pubic area.

 Whatever type of thighplasty procedure you have, Dr Geoff Barnett fully customises his surgery to your anatomy.
 It is very important, however, to maintain realistic expectations about what any procedure can accomplish.
 And remember, there will be a scar, although many patients prefer a scar over chronic skin conditions.